poanchen/poanchen.github.io/_posts/2016-10-22-how-to-programmatically-register-an-account-in-wordpress.md

 Now, you may try to input your password, and it will alert you whenever your password length isn't at least length of 5!<br>
 Okay.
 Now, we have user's username, email and password.
 I think it is time to create an account for them in WordPress.

-## PHP code to create an account for user in WordPress.
+## PHP code to create an account for user in WordPress. &nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/10/22/how-to-programmatically-register-an-account-in-wordpress/tryRegisterAnAccount.php" target="_blank">source code</a>

 <pre>
   <code class="php">